-Typically, CISM requires at least a data land model to run with.
+Typically, CISM requires at least to run with a data land model.
 Here, the surface mass balance anomaly is already included in the input file needed to run the experiment.
 This experiment could also be run using CISM stand alone, (i.e, outside of the CESM framework).
-The CESM source code used in this breakout is called "cesm\cism\tutorial" and is not available on the CESM github repository.
-We will use the code in the directory "/glade/u/home/gunterl/CESM\tutorial\2019/".
+This version of CESM is called "cesm\cism\tutorial" and is not available on the CESM github repository but is available in the directory "/glade/u/home/gunterl/CESM\tutorial\2019/"

-Note: because this CESM version is experimental, some glitches still exist but will not impact our model simulation.
+Note: because this CESM version is experimental, some glitches still exist but will not impact the model simulation.
 For instance, the surface mass balance and air temperature fields are not being written properly to the output file.
 This has very little influence on the simulation and its outcome.